turnkeylinux-apps/tkldev/docs/development/maintenance.rst

 So now we are ready to make our changes.
 It's recommended to read the release notes of new versions to see if there are any other changes that might need to be made.
-For argument sake, lets say there aren't.
+For arguments sake, lets say there aren't.

 We get the new versions download URL as well as the md5sum, and update ``conf.d/downloads``.